 If you are a student graduating from a College of Education program this semester, you will be receiving an email notification asking you to complete an exit survey.
 Please review your email for information and instructions indicating how to access the password-protected surveys.
 If you have any questions regarding the exit survey, please contact Chris Cooks.

-To update your permanent address and for details on University of Maryland commencement arrangements and visit: http://registrar.umd.edu/current/Policies/mail%20email.html
+To update your permanent address and for details on University of Maryland commencement arrangements, visit: http://registrar.umd.edu/current/Policies/mail%20email.html